ozbonus/doom-speedrun-analysis/README.md

 An incomplete set of tools for extracting data from Classic Doom speedruns.

+Currently, only Doom 2 is supported, with Doom 1 support sure to come, someday.

 # Requirements

 A Linux machine with `libav-tools`, `tesseract-ocr` and `imagemagick`, until the Python components are added.